Morning made better

 Learn about how much sodium you should eat per day, who’s more at risk and how to be mindful of how much sodium you are consuming.

 February is American Heart Month.
-Some people who are newly adopting a vegan diet automatically assume that because it is a vegan diet that whatever you are eating is healthy and good for you.
+Some people who are newly adopting a vegan diet automatically assume that because it is a vegan diet, whatever you are eating is healthy and good for you.
 This is a misconception.
-Sometimes when transitioning to a vegan diet you can unintentionally consume more sodium, often in the form of packaged foods or meals at a restaurant.
+Sometimes, when transitioning to a vegan diet, you can unintentionally consume more sodium, often in the form of packaged foods or meals at a restaurant.
 We still want to be aware of how much sodium is in our food because it can negatively impact our health.
-Let’s take a dive into why it’s still important to be mindful of sodium and practical changes that we can make!
+Let’s dive into why it’s still important to be mindful of sodium on a vegan diet and what practical changes we can make!

 The average amount of sodium that Americans consume on a daily basis is ~3,400mg according to the Dietary Guidelines for Americans 2020-2025.
 The range of sodium eaten daily can be as much as 5,000mg per day.